 Budget cuts in recent years have hindered some requests, but Extension’s mission remains to educate the public with research-backed information.

-Eight commodities were represented during breakout sessions: bees; dairy; ornamentals; agricultural crops; forestry and wildlife; small ruminants and swine; beef, forages and equine; and vegetables, fruits and nuts.
+Five commodities were represented during breakout sessions at the central region meeting: bees; agricultural crops; forestry and wildlife; beef, forages, equine and small ruminants; and vegetables, fruits and nuts.